wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 The paper then describes a concrete scheme for implementing deduplication.
 Four data structures are used to support address remapping and space management of NVM.
 The first data structure is a mapping table, directly indexed by block addresses.
-Note that DeWrite assumes 256 byte cache line and 32 bit address width, the mapping table only occupies 1/64 of the NVM storage to map any arbitrary block to any arbitrary block on the device.
-The second data structure is a mapping table,
+Note that since DeWrite assumes 256 byte cache line and 32 bit address width, the mapping table only occupies 1/64 of the NVM storage to map from any arbitrary block to any arbitrary block on the device.
+The second data structure is a hash table, which stores the reference count of a block.
+The paper did not mention the internal structure of the hash table including the conflict resolution algorithm, but the paper suggests that there can be multiple entries under a same hash value due to conflict.
+Hash table entries are organized into (hash value, storage addres, ref count) tuples.
+When a cache block is to be written back, the CRC hash of the content is computed, and then used to probe the table.
+If an entry exists, then the existing block is read from the address, whose content is compared with the block to be evicted.